jonjesbuzz/LC2200-Swift/README.md

 These (probably) need to be written at some point. `:|`

 ## Framework
-This simulator can also be compiled as a framework for iOS, OS X, tvOS (LOL), and watchOS (LOLOLOL).
+This simulator can also be compiled as a framework for iOS, macOS, tvOS (LOL), and watchOS (LOLOLOL).
 Use [Carthage](https://github.com/Carthage/Carthage) to install the framework into your project.

 ## Documentation